Scope of application

 Concordia et Ius srl ADR within a pre-established time limit, which must not be less than one year from the date on which the consumer submitted the complaint to the professional;

-● the handling of this type of dispute would risk significantly harming the effective functioning of the Conciliation Body Concordia et Ius srl
+● handling this type of dispute would risk significantly harming the effective functioning of the Concordia et Ius srl Conciliation Body

-The relative assessment of whether or not to reject the initiation of the procedure is left exclusively to the prudent assessment of the designated Mediator, following the effective initiation of the Mediation and the consequent adhesion of the Invited Party to the relative request.
-If, in accordance with its own procedural rules, the Mediator designated by the Organization, deems it necessary to reject a dispute that has been assigned to him, he may provide both parties that have joined the Mediation, a motivated communication of the reasons for his decision not to take the dispute into consideration, within twenty days of the adhesion of the Invited Party.
-After this period has elapsed without any communication from the Mediator, the Mediation will continue normally.
+The decision to reject the initiation of the procedure is left exclusively to the discretion of the designated Mediator, following the effective initiation of the Mediation and the subsequent acceptance of the Invited Party's request.
+If, in accordance with its procedural rules, the Mediator designated by the Organization decides to reject a dispute assigned to him/her, he/she may provide both parties who have accepted the Mediation with a reasoned communication explaining his/her decision not to consider the dispute within twenty days of the Invited Party's acceptance.
+If this deadline elapses without any communication from the Mediator, the Mediation will continue as normal.

 Art.
 3 - The Mediator in consumer matters

-1. The Mediator is called upon to carry out his function by basing his conduct on probity and correctness so that the proceedings are conducted with impartiality and independence, and must behave during the proceedings in such a way as to preserve the trust placed in him by the parties and remain immune from external influences and conditioning of any kind.
+1. The Mediator is required to carry out his function by basing his conduct on probity and correctness so that the proceedings are conducted impartially and independently.
+He must conduct himself during the proceedings in such a way as to preserve the trust placed in him by the parties and remain immune from external influences and conditioning of any kind.

-specific knowledge in the sectors regulated by the respective Authorities, with specific regard to user rights and the quality of services.
+specific knowledge in the sectors regulated by the respective Authorities, with particular regard to user rights and the quality of services.

-3. In no case does the Mediator carry out consultancy activities on the subject of the dispute or on the contents of any agreement, except to verify its conformity with mandatory rules and public order.
+3. Under no circumstances will the Mediator provide consultancy on the subject of the dispute or the contents of any agreement, except to verify its compliance with mandatory provisions and public order.

 4. Its functions, in particular, are: